Frequently Asked Questions

 Each time a document arrives, we send students an email acknowledging receipt.
 When a student's application is complete, and has been deemed to have met the minimum standards for that entry year, the student will be invited for an interview, either in New Orleans at the UQ Ochsner Clinical School campus or via Skype.
 Click here.
 When an admissions decision has been made, MedEdPath will notify the student immediately by email.
 Students then have 6 weeks to decide if they would like to accept their offer of a seat in the class.

 Q. What MCAT scores and GPAs are typical for students in this program?

 A. Each application stands on it own and is judged on its own merits.
-For the 2016 entry year, the minimum requirements are a B average from a terminal degree earned within the last ten years, and a minimum MCAT score of 26 for the old MCAT or a 499 for the new MCAT.
+For the 2017 entry year, the minimum requirements are a B average from a terminal degree earned within the last ten years, and a minimum MCAT score of 28 for the old MCAT or a 502 for the MCAT 2015+.

 Q. Can non-US citizens apply?